 - For IT: User Enrollment gives businesses the opportunity to let employees bring their own devices to work without having to worry about invading employee privacy or inadequate security measures to keep business data safe.
 If an employee leaves the company, IT can easily wipe business data, leaving personal data intact.

-2. Device Enrollment
+2. Apple Device Enrollment

 Device Enrollment gives IT plenty of management freedom to perform actions like remote device wipes.
 This is a great enrollment method for businesses that use company-owned devices that aren’t available for enrollment in Apple Business Manager via Automated Device Enrollment.